 7. Don’t let academics come before relationships.

 1. I would take better care of myself.

 2. I would stress much less about WHEN a child “got” it with reading or math.

 3. I would focus less on making sure the rules were being obeyed, and more on building the relationship that would make them WANT to obey those rules!

-WHICH OF THESE DO YOU THINK ARE MOST IMPORTANT?
+WHICH OF THESE 36 HOMESCHOOLING TIPS DO YOU THINK IS MOST IMPORTANT?
 My personal favorite: When I’m in too big of a hurry to spend time with God, things start coming apart.

 If you have found yourself wishing you had a veteran homeschooler to mentor you or a person that you could get lots of advice from that has ‘done the stuff’ for three (or six!) decades, look no further!
 Our book, Sixty Homeschooling Tips From Sixty Years, gives sixty pieces of advice from two veteran homeschooling moms.